College Rankings 2019-20

 This also means it’s best to read up on how each rankings is compiled, so you can decide how much it’s really worth taking into account when deciding which colleges to apply to.

 We provide a brief guide to each college rankings source below.

-U.S News currently lists the 10 best universities as follows:
+U.S News lists the 10 best universities for 2020 as follows:

 Starting in 2008, Forbes have published their own annual college rankings list based on student satisfaction, postgraduate salaries, student debt loads, graduation rate, and academic awards.